Because Pierce County Matters

 We Want to Hear From You!

-Who benefits?
+Who Benefits?
 Everyone.

 From reducing commuter stress to increasing equity, we orient everything we do around helping our community, benefitting riders and residents alike.

-We Do a Lot With Less
+We Do a Lot with Less

 Compared to similar transit agencies, Pierce Transit has been operating at a significantly lower sales tax rate (our main source of funding).